dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ## Architects don't actually read books, they just look at the pictures.
 They write a lot, though!

-The creative and intellectual heart of any good architecture school or practice is the architectural library.
-Even more so than buildings, the architectural treatise is the fundamental gene in the transmission of architectural knowledge.
-From Vitruvius to LeCorbusier, Architects have produced books to promote their practice, influence the practice of other architects, and record built works of the past.
+Any good architectural project probably began, in one way or another, in a good architectural library.
+Even more so than buildings, the architectural treatise is the fundamental mode of transmission for architectural knowledge.
+From Vitruvius to Le Corbusier, Architects have produced books to promote their practice, influence the practice of other architects, and record built works of the past.

-And so access to this knowledge integral the vitality of an architectural practice.
-Digital libraries have the ability to democratise this access.
+Naturally, having access to this knowledge is integral the vitality of an architectural practice.
+Digital libraries have the ability to democratize this access.
 Particularly valuable for students and younger designers,  a digital architectural library can provide exposure to the entire history of architectural thought without the budgetary or logistic requirements of maintaining a physical library.

 Through the various institutions listed below, many of the most important historical works of architectural scholarship have been digitized and published online.
 But the lack of a centralized location for strictly architectural works made finding a specific resource prohibitively time consuming.

 **[Books on Buildings][1]** is a tool I built to defragment the process of accessing these works.
 It pulls content from the following websites into a simple and easy interface: